luizbgomide/sovereign/combat.md

 NPCs usually do not have attribute modifiers or skill levels.
 Instead, the attack bonus of a trained NPC combatant is usually equal to their hit dice, often with an additional bonus to reflect particularly good training or talent.

-Some common situations can modify an attack roll, granting a bonus or penalty.
+Some common situations modify an attack roll, granting a bonus or penalty.
 GMs may add others depending on the situation.

 | Situation                                                                  | Mod |
 |----------------------------------------------------------------------------|-----|